Oil Services Owner in Alberta with a $3M Share Sale: Using the 48% Top Rate Advantage in 2026

 4. Not negotiating a vendor take-back to access the capital gains reserve

-On Derek's $3M Alberta oil services share sale, the tax outcomes range from approximately $460,000 (LCGE claimed, capital gains reserve over 5 years, Alberta resident) to approximately $602,000 (LCGE claimed, all gain in year one, BC or Ontario resident) — a $142,000 gap.
-If the LCGE is denied due to failed purification, the tax jumps to approximately $900,000+ regardless of province.
+On Derek's $3M Alberta oil services share sale, the tax outcomes range from approximately $420,000 (LCGE claimed, Alberta resident, with or without the reserve) to approximately $468,000 (LCGE claimed, BC or Ontario resident) — a $48,000 gap.
+If the LCGE is denied due to failed purification, the tax jumps to approximately $720,000 regardless of province.

 | Scenario | Approx. tax |